 ACV provides free air transportation to qualifying wounded warriors and veterans who served in Iraq and Afghanistan, and their adversely affected family members, when the DoD and DVA cannot assist.
-Free flights are made available through airline tickets donated by American Airlines, through Angel Flight transport in small planes flown by volunteer pilots for distances of less than 1,000 miles, and through air ambulance flights for non-ambulatory patients.
+Free flights are made available through airline tickets donated by American Airlines and through Angel Flight transport in small planes flown by volunteer pilots for distances of less than 1,000 miles.

 In November 2007 ACV expanded service to include flights for all veterans.
 These individuals had previously been served for over 30 years through our Angel Flight for Veterans program.

 In 2010, when the California Community Foundation grant expired, American Airlines chose to partner with us by providing the welcome gift of airline tickets for wounded veterans.

 At a briefing and luncheon on Capitol Hill in Washington, DC hosted by Mercy Medical Airlift and funded by The Boeing Company, American Airlines Captain Jim Palmersheim presented the first of several checks to ACV, which to date has totaled approximately $1.8 million for purchasing tickets.